VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 You'll need to provide the command to start the LSP server, a list of filetypes where you want to attach the LSP server, and a function that detects the "root directory" of the project.

+Note: before doing anything, make sure the server you want to add is **not** supported by `lspconfig`.
+Read the [list of supported LSP servers](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#configurations).

 ```lua
 local lsp = require('lsp-zero').preset({})